 Assists with proper staffing/scheduling teammates rotations.

 Ensures the compliance of all Federal & State Drug Screen & EBT processing.

 Cross trainings to work in other departments or other duties as assigned by supervisor /management.

 Performs additional duties as assigned.

-Over 3 years and up to and including 5 years of experience in clinical setting demonstrating the ability to assess, document and implement the nursing care plan.
+Over 3 years and up to and including 5 years of experience.

 KNOWLEDGE, SKILLS, ABILITIES: